 • An oral interview and written test.

 Accreditation is a stamp of quality that means a program meets nationally recognized guidelines for high-quality early care and education.
 Child care centers may be accredited by the National Association for the Education of Young Children (NAEYC).
 Family child care providers may be accredited through the National Association for Family Child Care (NAFCC).
-School-age programs may be accredited through the National School Age Care Alliance (NSACA).
+School-age programs may be accredited through the National School Age Care Alliance (NSACA).return to top

 Kansas Quality Improvement Rating System